amk-dev/akashmohan.com/content/articles/the-work-i-did-at-locale-ai.md

 ---
-title: 'The work i did at locale.ai'
+title: 'The work i did at locale.ai (wip)'
 ---

 Ok.
 I've decided to leave Locale.AI, for working on a problem that's more aligned with the growth i want to have long term.